theupdateframework/taps/tap7.md

 [Initial Trusted Metadata](#initial-trusted-metadata) will now look like this:
   ```
-  - map.json // See section below on map.json, and also TAP 4.
+  - map.json // See section above on map.json
   - keys.json
   - <repository_1_name>
               |- metadata